 - The way the book, poem or speech influenced the world (Harriet Beecher Stowe’s Uncle Tom’s Cabin)

 Teach teens basic speech skills (even if they only use it in the living room).
 This helps then focus their thinking skills and confidence.
 (7SistersHomeschool.com has a popular Speech curriculum.)
+For more on teaching public speaking skills to your teens, check out this post in our Authoritative Guide series.

 How did she handle reading with her son who had dyslexia?
 Read alouds, brain-integration therapy, allowing him choice in reading material.